KelvinHere/book-review-app/README.md

 * Book cards are automatically created via information from the database.

 #### Backend
-* The review score when adding a review is checked and capped between 0 and 10, if a user edits the form to give the book a score of 100 it will be reduced to 10, or -55 will be turned to 0, avoiding review score manipulation.
+* The score on a review, is checked and capped between 0 and 10, ie. if a user edits the form to give the book a score of 100 it will be reduced to 10, or -55 will be turned to 0, avoiding review score manipulation.
 * The reviews button also displays how many reviews there are for a book example "15 Reviews".
-* Book titles and author names are turned lower case for future proofing the app to avoid duplicate books and allow easier searches.
+* Book titles and author names are turned lower case in the database for future proofing the app to avoid duplicate books and authors, allowing for easier searches.

 #### Frontend
-* The website header title will always take you to the home page and keep your sort settings.
+* The app title in the header will always take you to the home page and keep your sort settings.
 * The nav buttons at the top of the page will collapse into an icon on smaller screens.
-* The book cards are 1 column wide on mobile, 2 columns on medium res tablets and 3 columns on high res desktops.
+* The book cards are 1 column wide on smalls screens, 2 columns on medium screens and 3 columns on large screens.
 * Books will have a link to buy, which will take you to a specified external web page.
 * Book cards have "Title", "Author", "Rating" as well as a cover to give users quick relevant information.
 * Book cards have buttons that show the number of reviews, an option to write a review or buy for quick access.